CharaD7/chara-dotfiles/README.md

 ### Install Guide
 This script is made for Linux platform-based machines that utilize the `aptitude` package manager.
-Maybe some time later, I will consider making releasing support for other package managers for Linux.
+Maybe some time later, I will consider releasing support for other package managers for Linux.

 > To install, simply run the folowing command: